PrismarineJS/mineflayer/doc/api.md

 Fires when a chunk has updated. `point` is the coordinates to the corner of the chunk with the smallest x, y, and z values.

+#### "move"

+Fires when the bot moves.
+If you want the current position, use `bot.entity.position` and if you want the previous position, use `bot.entity.position.minus(bot.entity.velocity)`.

 ### Functions

 #### bot.blockAt(point)